burtonsamograd/sxc/README.md

 A wrapper script 'sxcc' is provided to simplify building and compilation of program sources into an executable.

+TODO:
+--

+You can find some things to translate in to SXC in the to-translate/ directory.

 --
 Burton Samograd
 kruhft@icloud.com